Millstone

-Millstones or mill stones are stones used in gristmills, for grinding wheat or other grains.
+Millstones or mill stones are stones used in gristmills, used for triturating, crushing or, more specifically, grinding wheat or other grains.
 They are sometimes referred to as grindstones or grinding stones.

 Millstones come in pairs: a stationary base with a convex rim known as the bedstone (or nether millstone) and a concave-rimmed runner stone that rotates.
 The movement of the runner on top of the bedstone creates a "scissoring" action that grinds grain trapped between the stones.
 Millstones are constructed so that their shape and configuration help to channel ground flour to the outer edges of the mechanism for collection.